Quality Management Policy

 This feedback will be shared with the trainer so that they can reflect on their performance, consolidate good practice and if necessary, make appropriate changes to their content or delivery.

 Both delegates and sponsors will be forwarded the respective evaluation documents following the completion of the course.

 - Delegates – as soon as practicable but, in any case, within 7 days.

 Upon receipt and following evaluation of the completed documents the Management Team will supply the trainer with the results.

 Our training staff play a significant role in the quality assurance and evaluation process and feedback from them equally as important as that from our delegates/sponsors.

 All trainers share the responsibility of identifying and recording instances of noncompliance or possible improvements.
-This is in order to both rectify any situation that may develop immediately and to prevent recurrence.
-This may be due to a number of factors and can include instances involving equality issues, health and safety or where there is noncompliance on the part of the sponsor or individual delegate, or, any incident that the trainer believes may impact of the effectiveness of the course or session being delivered.
+This is in order to both rectify any situation that may develop immediately and to prevent a recurrence.
+This may be due to a number of factors and can include instances involving equality issues, health and safety or where there is noncompliance on the part of the sponsor or individual delegate, or, any incident that the trainer believes may impact the effectiveness of the course or session being delivered.

 In order to capture these observations all training staff are asked to complete a course evaluation which will be on line.
 This will be provided to you post delivery to Sancus Solutions as soon as is practicable following the completion of a course.

 If, however, the trainer becomes aware of any issue that requires immediate attention, including Health and Safety and any safeguarding concerns, the trainer should take immediate action and alert the management team as soon as is practicable.